Wednesday, September 29, 2010

 Vocabulary Cartoons offers a simple, fun way to learn new vocabulary without forcing the child to look up and write definitions.
 The amazing thing is that it seems to be working with my auditory learning child, and he’s doing it on his own, I’m not reading it to him.

-Each day he learns a new word and after he’s Vocabulary Cartoons learned 10 words, there’s a little quiz.
+Each day he learns a new word and after he’s learned 10 words, there’s a little quiz.
 The way you learn a word is simply by looking at and reading a cartoon.
 The trick is they use mnemonic’s (nuh MON ic) to teach.
 This is something we all use when we want to remember something.
 It means assisting the memory and it’s kind of like word association.
 Sometimes they use rhyming mnemonics just like we did when we learned this little rhyme: “Columbus sailed the ocean BLUE in fourteen hundred and ninety-TWO.”

 Another form of mnemonics they use is called Visual mnemonics and that’s where the cartoons come in.
 They create little stories to go along with the word association they are trying to create.
 This is huge because for most of us we don’t forget what we’ve seen and studied with our eyes.
 So the child will spend about 60 seconds looking at the picture, reading the cartoon, definition and different ways to use it in a sentence and poof, they remember it.